 During World War II, these synagogues stored valuables looted from Jewish communities and synagogues across the Reich by the Nazis.
 Ironically, Hitler had a perverted plan to build a museum in Prague, dedicated to the Jews as an “extinct race”!

 Many of the famous sites in the Jewish quarter are part of the Jewish Museum.
-In order to visit any of these places, you are required to buy a ticket to the Jewish Museum, which allows access to all these sites.
+In order to visit any of these places, you are required to buy a ticket (valid for 7 days) to the Jewish Museum, which allows access to all these sites.
 It is not possible to purchase a ticket only to one of these places.

 While you could easily spend a lot of time exploring this charming neighborhood, our top recommendations in the Jewish quarter are:

-4.1 Old Jewish Cemetery
+4.2 Old Jewish Cemetery

-The Old Jewish Cemetery is one of the most unforgettable and evocative sights in the Jewish Quarter.
-Established in the It is one of the oldest Jewish burial sites in the world, dating back to the first half of the 15th century.
+The Old Jewish Cemetery (Starý Židovský Hřbitov) is not only one of the most unforgettable and evocative sights in the Jewish Quarter but also one of the very best places to visit in Prague.
+It is one of the oldest Jewish burial sites in the world, dating back to the first half of the 15th century.

 Because Jewish traditions dictate not to move bodies after they are buried, new layers of dirt had to be piled over the old tombs to make more room.
 In some places, the places are said to be 10 bodies deep and the settling of the ground over time has created lopsided tombstones pointing in every direction.
 This creates a very mystic atmosphere.

-4.2 Spanish Synagogue
+4.3 Spanish Synagogue

 The synagogue’s two floors display museum exhibits that lend insight into the evolution of Jewish culture in Bohemia from the late 18th century to the end of World War II.

-4.3 Parizska Street
+4.4 Parizska Street